 Most frequently asked questions about the Killarney Cycling Festival

-There is an optional charitable donation.
-Plus, any surplus over operational costs will be donated to nominated charity The Donal Walsh #LiveLife Foundation.
+There is an optional charitable donation to our nominated charity The Donal Walsh #LiveLife Foundation.

 €55 + optional charitable donation.